ideal-tekno-solusi/sso-be/README.md

 - [x] create logic to check csrf from cookie and req is match
 - [x] create logic to generate new csrf fo login form
 - [x] create logic to verify code challenge oauth 2.0
+- [x] remove csrf and create new api "omni sso" to handle login and GET refresh token, ofcourse with csrf turn on

 # note
 - after edit query in database/postgresql/query.sql, dont forget to run `sqlc generate`